Skip to main content

 Summary

 The Gulf Coast Veterans Health Care System is seeking a highly experienced Social Worker Program Coordinator to serve as the Behavioral Health Program Manager for the Mental Health Residential Rehabilitation Treatment Program (MH-RRTP).
-The incumbent provides clinical leadership, administrative oversight and operational management for the MH-RRTP serving Veterans with serious mental illness, substance use disorders, PTSD, and other behavioral health conditions.
+The incumbents will serve as either the Manager or Assistant Manager providing clinical leadership, administrative oversight and operational management for Veterans with serious mental illness, SUDs, PTSD, and other behavioral health conditions.

 Overview